 Your bodily fluids and tissues may be tested.
 This can be done with:

 The physical exam combined with all of your test results, will help to determine the stage of cancer you have.
 Staging is used to guide your treatment plan.
-Like other cancers, endometrial cancer is staged from I-IV.
+Like other cancers, uterine cancer is staged from I-IV (1-4).
 Stage I is a very localized cancer, while stage IV indicates a spread to other parts of the body.

 A hysterectomy may be done to remove the uterus.
 Other nearby structures, such as the fallopian tubes, ovaries, and lymph nodes may also need to be removed.

 This is the use of radiation to kill cancer cells and shrink tumors.
 Radiation therapy may be: